TechnoMageKOMT/Programming_Notes/JavaScript/FA_DOM-ManipulationBasics.md

   example[2].style.color = "blue";
 ```

 `document.getElementsByTagName('');` Would return an array if there are multiple items with the same tag.
+The individual elements of the array can be accessed via bracket notation amongst other methods.

 ```JavaScript
 document.getElementsByTagName('li')[2].style.color = "purple";